Bester Bube: Preliminaries

 Three to six players use a shortened pack of 32 French-suited cards (AKQJ10987).
 In the trump suit, the trump Jack (Troef-Boer) is the highest card, followed by the second Jack (Tweede Boer) i.e. the Jack of the same colour.
 Dealer antes 5 chips to the pot, deals a round of 3 cards each followed by a round of 2 cards each and turns the next for trump.
 Beginning with forehand, players, in turn, may either drop out or exchange any number of hand cards with the stock and commit to play.
 There may be two rounds of exchanging.
 The trump upcard belongs to the dealer who discards a card in return.

 Play

 Forehand must lead the Trump Jack if held; failing that any trump.
 Lacking trumps, forehand plays any card face down, saying "trump".
 Apart from rearhand, if any other player has the trump Jack, it must be played to the first trick.
 Rearhand alone may keep it if able to take the first trick with a lower trump.
 The second Jack must be played to the second trick.
 (Note: Presumably a trump or face down card must be led again.)
-Again rearhand, may keep it if able to trump the trick with another card.
+Rearhand, again, may keep it if able to win the trick with another trump card.
 Players may play any card to the remaining tricks.
 (Note: It is unclear whether this means players may lead any card, but must follow suit if able, or whether they may play any card without the need to follow.
 Parlett specifies the latter.)